Install and verify the spatial extension

 Enterprise Deployment & Security Controls

 DuckDB operates as a single-process embedded engine.
-Enterprise isolation relies on filesystem permissions, connection pragmas, and catalog access controls.
+Enterprise isolation relies on filesystem permissions, connection settings, and catalog access controls.

 Security & Access Routing: